 - 1. The Company has a core strategy of maintaining and growing profitability while appropriately utilizing the Company's assets and cash.
 Accordingly, a bonus program has been established, the Corporate/Group Profit Bonus Program, to reward executives at a set percentage of profit achieved, while ensuring cash use is optimized. - 2.
 Another key element of the Company's strategy focuses on the concept of balancing Customer, Employee and Financial Satisfaction.
 Accordingly, a bonus program, the Stepping Stool Program, measures key metrics of satisfaction for each of customer, employee and shareholder and provides a bonus to executives on successful attainment of those metrics. - 3.
-Finally, the Company introduced a new bonus program this year which seeks to incentivize and reward the improvement of the Company's share price performance.
-This new bonus program, referred to as the Share Price Bonus Program, is described in greater detail below.
+Finally, a third bonus program seeks to incentivize and reward the improvement of the Company's share price performance, thereby driving direct shareholder value.
+This bonus program, referred to as the Share Price Bonus Program, is described in greater detail below.